d4n3sh/thedaneshproject/content/posts/2012-04-26-russell-peters-confirms-second-show.md

 ---
 [<img loading="lazy" class="alignnone size-full wp-image-2452" title="235_peters" src="/wp-content/uploads/2012/04/235_peters.jpg" alt="" width="235" height="280" />][1]

-Yup, tickets for the  first show sold out and now Russell&#8217;s got a second show on.
+Yup, tickets for the  first show sold out and now Russell's got a second show on.

 Location , seating and pricing remain same but oddly the second show (11th May)  is scheduled a day before the first show (12thMay).
 Funny! 😀